 We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Parent Trap' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Parent Trap' right now, here are some particulars about the Walt Disney Productions comedy flick.
+Now, before we get into the fundamentals of how you can watch 'The Parent Trap' right now, here are some particulars about the Walt Disney Productions comedy flick.

-Released June 21st, 1961, 'The Parent Trap' stars Hayley Mills, Maureen O'Hara, Brian Keith, Charles Ruggles The G movie has a runtime of about 2 hr 9 min, and received a user score of 70 (out of 100) on TMDb, which compiled reviews from 394 experienced users.
+The Parent Trap starring Hayley Mills, Maureen O'Hara, Brian Keith, Charles Ruggles has a G rating, a runtime of about 2 hr 9 min, and a scheduled release date of June 21st, 1961.

 'The Parent Trap' Release Dates